 Further information about Report generation speed

-First report is final means that students may only submit once and only one originality report is generated, immediately after submission.
+First report is final means that students may only submit once and only one similarity report is generated, immediately after submission.

-Each time the Originality Report and similarity index are generated, they may be different if based on a revised submission.
-This option is typically used when students are self-reviewing and revising their submissions up until the Due Date and have been given the ability to view the Originality Report (see setting Student Originality Reports above).
+Each time the Similarity Report and similarity index are generated, they may be different if based on a revised submission.
+This option is typically used when students are self-reviewing and revising their submissions up until the Due Date and have been given the ability to view the Similarity Report (see setting Student Similarity Reports above).

 You can attach a rubric or launch the Rubric Manager within Turnitin by clicking on the blue link.